kriskowal/frb/README.md

     of the spliced values, added and removed.
 -   An "average" function call observes the average of the input values, much like "sum".
+-   A "round" function call observes the nearest integer to the input value, rounding `0.5` toward infinity.
+-   A "floor" function call observes the nearest integer to the input value toward -infinity;
+-   A "ceil" function call observes the nearest integer to the input value toward infinity;
 -   A "has" function call observes the source collection for whether it contains an observed value.
 -   A "tuple" expression observes a source value and emits a single